N-Elmer/SKIN-CANCER-DETECTOR/README.md

 - Ensure that you have Python installed on your system, and the required dependencies are installed by running `pip install -r requirements.txt`.

-- Verify that the data files are located in the `datasets` folder.
+- Verify that the image data files are located in the `datasets` folder.

 - If you encounter any issues with the machine learning models, make sure you have successfully preprocessed the data and trained the models using the provided Jupyter Notebook files (`CancerDetector.ipynb`).